CouncilofLorien/counciloflorien.github.io/docs/cards/E/eagles-eyrie.md

 > Anduin Vales
 >
 > {: .hero-site-text .black-text .p-2 }
-> > Nearest Haven: Lorien  "...a wide shelf of rock on the mountain-side.
+> > Nearest Haven: Lorien  “...a wide shelf of rock on the mountain-side.
 There was no path down on to it save by flying; and no path down off it except by jumping over a precipice."_ ***---Hob***
 >
 > {: .hero-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="hero-you-draw">&ensp;1&ensp;</span><span class="hero-opp-draw">&ensp;1&ensp;</span></div>